sergioesca4/api-script/README.md

 -Update the API Headers to fit your needs

+-Update the `payload.json` file to fit your payload needs

--Update the API endpoint in postInstance() on the post('XXX', payload)
+-Update the API endpoint in postInstance() on the post('api-endpoint', payload)

 -run `Python3 httpScript.py`